Captain Elin: Legacy

 Elin of Mofikerud, under the name Captain Elin, became a well-known figure in Swedish folklore.
-According to Ebbe Schön, she became “the central figure in a remarkable number of witch legends told in Sweden during the 19th century.”
+According to Ebbe Schön, she became "the central figure in a remarkable number of witch legends told in Sweden during the 19th century".
 Numerous broadside ballads about Captain Elin were published between 1815 and 1853.

-Captain Elin's Magical Artifacts
+Captain Elin's magical artifacts

-"Captain Elin's magical artifacts," which include a milk hare, a cow horn, a chicken claw, a skull, a bear claw, a piece of bone, and possibly a tooth.
+"Captain Elin's magical artifacts", which include a milk hare, a cow horn, a chicken claw, a skull, a bear claw, a piece of bone, and possibly a tooth.

 A collection of items referred to as "Captain Elin's magical artifacts" was long stored at the Göta Court of Appeal in Jönköping but was transferred in 1864 to the Swedish History Museum and in 1926 to the Nordic Museum.
 According to tradition, these belonged to Captain Elin, though they likely originated from several separate witch trials.

-It is believed that "Captain Elin's" skull belonged to another person, Anna Maria Adamsdotter (born circa 1680), who was of Traveler heritage.
+It is believed that the skull attributed to "Captain Elin" actually belonged to another person, Anna Maria Adamsdotter (born circa 1680), who was of Romanisael (Traveler) heritage.
 Her case, also involving witchcraft, was handled by the Göta Court of Appeal.
 The skull matches descriptions and is likely one of the oldest objects connected to Romani history worldwide.